NEFSC/EAD-ASEB-Cvirginica_multistressor/HPC_Analysis/Cvirginica_TagSeq_Bioinf.md

 * anotation (.gff)

 ### import species refs to the HPC

+* Upload annotation reference .gff or .gff3 to HPC

 Below is the scp calling each reference .gz file based on common GCF filename header - import to the HPC